Lou Walker MSc

 Lou has 16 years' experience as a management trainer and leadership development consultant.
 In 2015 a longstanding interest in how nutrition and physical activity affect health and performance prompted Lou to study for an MSc in Obesity & Weight Management at the University of Chester.

-Now she focuses on speaking on the findings from her MSc research project - the first academic exploration of office cake culture.
+Her MSc research project was the first academic study into office cake culture.
 The results have implications for public health in general and workplace health in particular.
-In addition she is continuing her research into the effects of snacking and cake culture on health in the workplace.
+Lou is continuing her research into the effects of snacking and cake culture on health in the workplace.

-Her research was recently recognised in the Inspiring Wellbeing Awards 2018 and the Inspired Medics Lifestyle Medicine conference 2018, winning the poster competition.
+Her research was recognised in the Inspiring Wellbeing Awards 2018 and the Inspired Medics Lifestyle Medicine conference 2018, winning the poster competition.